-Guidelines for Non-Parish Use of Parish Premises
+Guidelines for Non-Parish Use of Parish Premises and GatherGuard

 Many pastors allow non-parish groups to utilize space in parish buildings, either as a source of revenue for the parish or as a way to aid outside organizations that lack meeting space.
 Examples include groups that meet regularly, such as boy scouts or rotary clubs, and one-time events, such as wedding receptions or birthday parties.
 The Office of Risk Management encourages pastors and parish councils to be innovative with the space provided in a parish.
 However, in order to ensure the safety of the groups involved and to protect the parish from liability, there are certain steps a pastor should take when allowing non-parish groups to use parish premises.
 The pastor should obtain the following from the group:

 - A Certificate of Insurance naming your parish and the Roman Catholic Archbishop of Boston, a Corporation Sole, as an additional insured for the scheduled event.
 The certificate must show evidence that the group has General Liability Insurance that protects the parish and RCAB should anything happen during their use of the premises.
 A limit of $1 million should be the minimum; however, $2 million is recommended.

 - A Parish Premises Use Agreement signed by the organizer of the group utilizing the space.
 The parish should keep a signed copy of this agreement in their files.

 - Alternatively, if the group does NOT maintain their own insurance, the group must purchase Special Events coverage through our GatherGuard Program.

 To purchase special event coverage, advise the group to do the following:

 - Click on “Get a Quote” and answer the questions

 - Where prompted, enter the venue ID code (See spreadsheet: RCAB_Venue_Codes)